justsoft/video_thumbnail/README.md

 Warning:
 > Giving both the `maxHeight` and `maxWidth` has different result on Android platform, it actually scales the thumbnail to the specified maxHeight and maxWidth.
+> To generate the thumbnail from a network resource, the `video` must be properly URL encoded.

 ## Usage